FREE CONFIDENTIAL CONSULTATION

 Drug Trafficking and Manufacturing Charges

 The law treats drug trafficking as a serious offense under California Health and Safety Code Section 11352.
-These cases often involve federal court jurisdiction, especially when crossing state lines.
-A conviction can bring 3-9 years in prison and substantial fines.
+In Oakland, drug trafficking cases often involve joint investigations between the Oakland Police Department and federal agencies like the DEA, which can elevate charges to federal court jurisdiction.
+A conviction can bring 3–9 years in state prison and fines up to $20,000, with sentence enhancements for large quantities or proximity to schools.

 Manufacturing charges typically result from police raids.
 As your legal representation, we examine surveillance evidence and challenge informant credibility.
 Many criminal cases end with reduced charges when we expose weaknesses in the prosecution's evidence.